metrics-lab/CorticalAsymmetry/README.md

 Registration was performed using the scripts [here](https://github.com/ecr05/dHCP_template_alignment).
 The cortical surface deformations released as part of the 3rd dHCP release are **NOT** the same as the ones used in this manuscript (a further symmetrisation step was performed after release of the data).

 #### HCP-YA
-Registration is run using the CorticalSurfaceRegistration.sh script in [~/metrics-lab/CorticalAsymmetry/HCP-YA](https://github.com/metrics-lab/CorticalAsymmetry/tree/main/HCP-YA)
+Registration is run using [CorticalSurfaceRegistration.sh](https://github.com/metrics-lab/CorticalAsymmetry/tree/main/HCP-YA/)

 ### Cortical surface processing
 These scripts perform the following steps: